 Our Director of Admissions, Chris Hanlon, will be more than happy to personally answer any questions you may have regarding our school.
 We'd love for you to come in and visit us today - take a tour of our school and see for yourself what we're all about.

-American College of Hair Design offers continuous enrollment with classes starting once per month.
+American College of Hair Design offers continuous enrollment with classes starting on the first Wednesday of every other month starting in January.
 (We reserve the right to limit or change class start dates) Students must be enrolled with the Director of Admissions at least ten days in advance of the class starting date.

 Tuition prices are subject to change without notice.